JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 When designing a Kafka-based system, consider partitioning your topics for parallel processing and increased throughput.
 Properly choosing the number of partitions can significantly affect performance and scalability.
 {{< /callout >}}

+---

+## Outro

+If you want to get into electronics, see these:

+1. Arduino IDE

+2. LibrePCB